 “Environment artists are coming into their own recently,” says Magdalena.
 “Often multi-skilled, an experienced and gifted environment artist may be able to concept, model, texture, light, matte paint and lay out the scene practically taking it through half of the pipe ready for compositing.
 Some can even composite their own work too.
-With the limitations on some locations and especially now as COVID impacts accessibility, environment artists are being utilised far more often.
-Their variety of skills means they can sometimes be utilised in other areas if required.
-Ideally an environment artist can show different environments, from those matching a real location to more stylised and concept driven sets.”
+With the limitations on some locations and especially now as COVID impacts accessibility, environment artists are being utilized far more often.
+Their variety of skills means they can sometimes be utilized in other areas if required.
+Ideally an environment artist can show different environments, from those matching a real location to more stylized and concept-driven sets.”

 Last on the list of in-demand VFX jobs are technical directors (or TDs).
 While there may not be as many roles available (for example, there may only be one TD for every handful of animators), Magdalena says that highly skilled TDs are hard to find, and therefore in demand.